-In COMPARE Mode, the timer counts up to the 16-bit maximum compare value stored in the Timer Reload High and Low Byte registers.
+In COMPARE Mode, the timer counts up to 16-bit maximum compare value stored in the Timer Reload High and Low Byte registers.
 The timer input is the system clock.
-Upon reaching the compare value, the timer generates an interrupt and counting continues (the timer value is not reset to 0001H).
+Upon reaching the compare value, the timer generates an interrupt and counting continues (the timer value is not reset to 0001h).
 Additionally, if the timer output alternate function is enabled, the timer output pin changes state (from Low to High or from High to Low) upon compare.

-If the timer reaches FFFFH, the timer resets to 0000H and continues counting.
+If the timer reaches FFFFh, the timer resets to 0000h and continues counting.

-Observe the following steps to configure a timer for COMPARE Mode and to initiate the count.
+Observe the following steps for configuring a timer for COMPARE Mode and for initiating the count: